ajeetchouksey/ajch_agenticdevops/landingzones/connectivity/DEVOPS_AGENT_DEPLOYMENT.md

 # Deploying the DevOps Agent in the Connectivity Landing Zone

 This guide explains how to deploy a self-hosted Azure DevOps agent as the first task in your connectivity landing zone using the `core-modules/devops-agent` module.
-It also covers how to bootstrap the required Storage Account for Terraform state and Key Vault for secrets, following best practices for a fresh deployment.
+It also covers how to provision the required Storage Account for Terraform state and Key Vault for secrets using the Azure CLI or Portal, and then import them into Terraform state for best practice management.

 ## Prerequisites
 - An existing resource group in your target Azure region